-The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2012 and 2011, by Deloitte & Touche LLP, our independent registered public accounting firm:
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2013 and 2012, by Deloitte & Touche LLP, our independent registered public accounting firm:

+Fi iscal Year

-Year Ended December 31,
+Ended

-2012 2011
+2013 2012

+(in t housands)

-Audit Fees \$ 1,534,000 \$ 1,970,000
+Audit Fees \$791 l \$1,534

 Audit-related Fees

-Tax Fees 82,000 252,000
+Tax Fees 42 2 82

 All Other Fees

-Total Fees \$ 1,616,000 \$ 2,222,000
+Total Fees \$833 \$1,616

 Audit Fees: Consists of fees for professional services rendered, including audited financial statements presented in our annual report on Form 10-K, review of interim financial statements presented in our quarterly reports on Form 10-Q, and services rendered in connection with our Form S-1 related to our initial public offering of common stock for those fiscal years.
-Related to the years ended December 31, 2012 and 2011, audit fees of approximately \$520,000 and \$999,000, respectively, were billed in connection with our initial public offering of common stock which was consummated on April 4, 2012.
+For the fiscal year ended December 31, 2012, audit fees of approximately \$520,000 were billed in connection with our initial public offering of common stock on April 4, 2012.